20 Arrestingly Beautiful Photos That Stand the Test of Time

 Chosen by Melanie Dunea, American portrait photographer

 “In the late ’80s, I moved to Paris in the hopes of becoming the next Henri Cartier-Bresson [the influential French photographer].
 I loved his work and thought that by eating, breathing, and living in Paris, I, too, could become a photographic storyteller.
 In Paris, young and alone, I found myself walking and walking, always taking pictures.
 I never felt lonely; beauty was everywhere.
 I happened upon this photograph by Paul Almasy.
 What a moment!
 What’s the story?
 Who are the dancers?”
-The Olympics used to look way different–and these rare, vintage photos are proof.
+Get a look at some fascinating vintage photos that you won’t find in history books.

 Photograph by Robert L. Cunningham